Rise to Success: Career Highlights of Landon Donovan

 In the 2010 World Cup, Landon Donovan scored three goals, making him the highest-scoring male American player in World Cup history.

-December 2011: Agreement for Second Loan to Everton
+December 2011: Agreement reached for Donovan to rejoin Everton on loan

 In December 2011, an agreement was reached for Landon Donovan to spend another two months at Everton beginning in January 2012.

-In January 2012, Landon Donovan spent another two months at Everton.
-In his third match on loan, he assisted Everton's only goal in a 1–1 draw against Aston Villa on January 14.
+In January 2012, Landon Donovan spent another two months at Everton beginning.
+On January 14, he assisted Everton's only goal in a 1–1 draw against Aston Villa.
 On January 27, he assisted in both goals in a 2–1 win over Fulham in the FA Cup fourth round proper.
+On January 31, he assisted in Darron Gibson's winning goal over Manchester City.

-In 2012, Landon Donovan had a second short loan to Premier League club Everton.
+In 2012, Landon Donovan went on a second short loan to Premier League club Everton.

 On March 25, 2013, Landon Donovan returned to training with LA Galaxy.

-On July 5, 2013, Landon Donovan became the first U.S. player to reach the 50 international goal mark and the fourth man in CONCACAF to achieve this feat after a brace against Guatemala.
+On July 5, 2013, Landon Donovan became the first U.S. player to reach the 50 international goal mark and the fourth man in CONCACAF to score 50 international goals after scoring twice against Guatemala in a warmup friendly before the Gold Cup.

 May 22, 2014: Omission from World Cup Squad

-On May 22, 2014, Landon Donovan was controversially omitted from the final U.S. squad for the 2014 World Cup by manager Jürgen Klinsmann, sparking widespread debate.
+On May 22, 2014, Landon Donovan was controversially omitted from the final U.S. squad for the 2014 World Cup by manager Jürgen Klinsmann.
+This decision generated considerable controversy.

-On August 6, 2014, Landon Donovan scored the winning goal at the 2014 MLS All-Star Game, putting the ball past Bayern Munich goalkeeper Manuel Neuer.
+On August 6, 2014, Landon Donovan scored the winning goal at the 2014 MLS All-Star Game, putting the ball past Bayern Munich goalkeeper Manuel Neuer at the 70th minute.

 On August 7, 2014, Landon Donovan announced he would be retiring at the end of the 2014 Major League Soccer season.